squid-cache/squid-cache.github.io/GitHints.rst

  1. Make sure your upstream master is up to date:{{{#!shell
 $ git fetch upstream master
 }}}
+ 2. Switch to the to the local up-to-date feature branch you want to rebase:{{{#!shell
+$ git checkout support-foobar
+}}}
- 2. Start the interactive rebase process.
+ 3. Start the interactive rebase process.
 The command below should start your editor so that you can tell git what to do with each of the listed commits.
 The default "pick" action works well for simple cases.{{{#!shell
 $ git rebase --interactive upstream/master
 }}}
- 3. When comfortable, publish your rebased feature branch, permanently deleting the old feature branch commits:{{{#!shell
+ 4. When comfortable, publish your rebased feature branch, permanently deleting the old feature branch commits:{{{#!shell
 $ git push # will fail, giving you the last change to check its intended destination before you add --force }}}